Alexmarques11/Backstage/k8s/SECURITY.md

 ## ⚠️ SECURITY NOTICE

-**NEVER commit real secrets to Git!** This project uses a secure deployment process that generates secrets dynamically.
+**SECRETS NEVER STORED IN GIT!** This project uses secure deployment that generates secrets dynamically and stores them only in the Kubernetes cluster.

 ## 🚀 Quick Start